10 Best Places to Live Off the Grid

 4. Idaho

-The best states for living off the grid aren’t all located in tropical or desert regions.
+The best states for living off the grid aren’t all in tropical or desert regions.
 If you love the mountains, Idaho offers multiple ranges, including the Rockies, the Smoky Mountains, and the Sawtooth Range.
-Although Yellowstone National Park mostly lies within its neighbor, Wyoming, parts of this masterpiece spill over into the state.

-You can count on spectacular vistas, but you will need to stay warm.
+You can count on spectacular vistas, but you must stay warm.
 Although the summertime highs rarely escape the 80s, the lows regularly dip below freezing from November through April.
-The relatively low humidity most of the state enjoys means those winter winds cut you all the more deeply – so prepare to bundle up.

-However, you should have a relatively easy time raising fruits and vegetables.
-The state is perhaps best known for its potatoes, but lettuce, kale, tomatoes, and peas also thrive.
 If you’re the hunter-gatherer sort, you’ll find ample game.
 A single elk can net you over 200 pounds of meat – more than enough to survive the winter.
-Just be sure to brush up on your hunting skills before you commit to finding your own food.
+Just be sure to brush up on your hunting skills before you commit to finding your food.

 5. Colorado

-Water could be a problem, and not only because the state sees an average of 300 sunny days.
+Water could be a problem, not only because the state sees an average of 300 sunny days.
 Because the state considers H2O a public resource, it’s illegal to gather rainwater per the state’s constitution.
-However, this rule is tough to prosecute because of the difficulty of determining if your use impinges on someone else’s.
-Nevertheless, you could end up with a legal hassle.

 However, Colorado is a fabulous place for solar if you can get around those factors.
 Those who connect to the grid can earn compensation for the excess energy their property generates.
-Of course, doing so may defeat the purpose, but it’s nice to have this option in your back pocket if your life circumstances change.

-Politically, the state is an eclectic mix of wild west independence, so people of any stripe or belief system are sure to find others who share their perspective.
+Politically, the state is an eclectic mix of Wild West independence, so people of any stripe or belief system are sure to find others who share their perspective.

 6. Utah

 With five national parks, Utah is a mecca for van life enthusiasts and the RV crowd.
 It’s also one of the friendliest states in the nation for those wanting to go tiny, although not all regions are equally amenable.
-For example, Washington County only requires minimum square footage of 300 feet for models placed on permanent foundations – although you need to connect to utilities.

 Most locations classify tiny homes on wheels as recreational vehicles.
 However, Eagle Mountain City allows them in base and tier-one residential zones.
-You’ll find plenty of builders in the state if your DIY skills aren’t quite up to snuff enough to build one from scratch.

-Although the state has a dry climate, it’s also relatively mild, with summertime highs averaging in the high 70s and winter lows just below freezing.
-The lakes boast several species of game fish for the anglers, and mule deer season runs September 17 through October 15.
-However, authorities occasionally extend it until the end of November when bucks go into rut and migrate to lower elevations.
+The lakes boast several game fish species for the anglers, and mule deer season runs September 17 through October 15.
+However, authorities occasionally extend it until the end of November when bucks go into a rut and migrate to lower elevations.

 7. Maine

-Maine is perhaps the best place on the east coast for off-grid living if you don’t like warm climates like Georgia and Florida.
+Maine is perhaps the best place on the East Coast for off-grid living if you don’t like warm climates like Georgia and Florida.
 The laws here are generally quite favorable to off-grid living, although you will need to pull permits and occasionally submit to inspections to qualify.

-However, you’ll need to prepare for long, cold winters, and that means lots of power.
+However, you’ll need to prepare for long, cold winters, which means lots of power.
 Fortunately, the state offers generous incentives for solar and wind technology use.
-Additionally, you’ll find no shortage of abundant firewood in most locations – use a rack to keep your log supply off the soggy ground.

 The state’s laws are also kind to tiny homes and treat manufactured models as single-family dwellings.
 There’s abundant game for hunters and the nearby Atlantic Ocean offers up the fruits of the sea for your dining pleasure.